-"Affordable Housing Development" or "AHD" means a Capital Project of residential development or the residential portion of a Mixed Use Development in which at least 20 percent of the total units are Affordable Units, with the exception of homeownership AHDs which have no minimum average affordability requirements.
+"Affordable Housing Development" or "AHD" means a Capital Project of residential development or the residential portion of a Mixed Use Development in which at least 20 percent of the total units are Affordable Units.
+Rental AHDs must demonstrate an overall average affordability of 50% AMI.
+Homeownership AHDs have no minimum average affordability requirements.